 With this concept, restaurants are more concerned about their presentation and the appearance of staff.
 From the kitchen staff to the hostesses, everything and everyone must be in excellent shape.
 This is due to increased exposure to customers.

 Efficiency and Speed

 There are new apps for restaurant staff that are created every week that help with efficiency.
-This means that there’s no reason why restaurateurs can’t deliver top-notch services to their customers.
+By staying up-to-date on the latest restaurant technology, restaurateurs ensure delivering top-notch services to their customers.

 Social media has changed practically every industry out there.
 The restaurant industry is no exception to this.
 Professional food critics aren’t the only deciding factor for new restaurants and whether they’ll make it or not.
-In fact, the public’s voice through social media has a huge sway.
+In fact, the public’s voice through social media has a huge sway on O2O efforts.